 Fibroids are innocent (benign) round balls of fibrous tissue found in the womb (uterus).
 The medical name is uterine leiomyoma or uterine myoma.
-They are very common and are often without symptoms.
+They are common and are often without symptoms.
 If they are small and not causing a problem, they do not always need treatment.

 Fibroids can grow

 - in the lining of the womb (submucosal fibroid),

 - from the outside of the womb (subserous or pedunculated fibroid) and the cervix (cervical)

 They can be as small as a pip or as large as a water-melon.
 Whether they cause any symptoms depends on their size and where they are growing.
 They can cause abnormal bleeding, pressure on the bladder or bowel, and difficulty getting pregnant.

 There are now several options for treatment of fibroids.
 There are drug treatments, radiological and surgical options.
 Fibroids without symptoms don't always require treatment.

 Hormone contraceptive pills or the Mirena can help the symptoms of heavy periods.
 Esmya (ulipristal acetate) can reduce the size of fibroids and stop periods.
 Treatment is for 12 weeks and the course of treatment can be repeated.